Capstone Project Title

 Achievement, Character Education, Grades/ Student Performance, Physical Education

 Richards, Michael, "Involvement In Extracurricular Activities And Overall High School Experience: Academics, School Belonging, And Career/College Readiness" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 210.